 With a variety of souvenirs and gifts available, and with all profits directly benefiting the Museum, make sure you take home something to remember your visit to this unique London history museum.

-Limited edition prints by Yinka Shonibare MBE and Quentin Blake can be purchased directly from the Museum, including a print by Cornelia Parker created especially for our exhibition FOUND.
+Limited edition prints by Yinka Shonibare MBE and Quentin Blake can be purchased directly from the Museum, including a print by Cornelia Parker created especially for our major exhibition FOUND.
 The Yinka Shonibare prints are also available to view and order via Artfinder.

-All products available from the Museum Shop can also be purchased by mail order.
+All products available from the Museum Shop can be purchased by mail order.
 For further details please contact the Shop on +44 (0)20 7841 3600.

 The Gerald Coke Handel Collection reading room is open Wednesday - Friday for research by appointment.